AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 1. In the select target field window, select the target field and choose the **[!UICONTROL Select identity namespace]** category and add the mappings desired.
 ![Target mapping](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/target-mapping.png)

-1. To map any custom attributes select target field window, select the target field and choose the **[!UICONTROL Select attributes]** > **Email Demographics** category, Next provide the desired target attribute name and add the mappings desired.
+1. To map any custom attributes, select target field window, select the target field and choose the **[!UICONTROL Select attributes]** > **Email Demographics** category.
+Next provide the desired target attribute name and add the mappings desired.
 ![Target mapping](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/target-mapping-custom.png)

 1. For instance, you could add the following mapping between your XDM profile schema and your [!DNL Salesforce Marketing Cloud] instance: